ilios/user-guide/courses-and-sessions/offerings/create-single-offering.md

 ![learner groups - selected](../../images/create_single_offering/learner_groups_selected.png)

+### Remove Parent Group

+In the situation detailed, it may be preferable to remvove the parent group "Citrus Groups", which may not have any members enrolled at that level.
+To do this, use a `shift-click` operation by holding the "Shift" key down and selecting the parent group with the mouse.
+This will remove the parent group from being explicitly included in the offering.

+### Remove Child Groups

+Child groups can be removed using a simple click technique.
+The "Shift" technique only applies to the parent (highest level) group.

 ### Add Individual Learners

 It is important to note that these Learners being added here do not need to be in the Cohort associated with this Course.